ozansener/active_adaptation/README.md

     - <dek> Keep a validation and learn adverserial only on the validation (no contamination since actual network never sees it) </del> effective but not much
 - Sample new data with the learned model
 - May be a diversity trick? <del>(still a valid thing)</del> does not seem necessary since tSNE is pretty diverse
-    - Diversity is a submodular function if defined as sum of total probability covered around each ball
+    - <del>Diversity is a submodular function if defined as sum of total probability covered around each ball</del>
+    - Theory suggests a covering ball so let's use that
-- To match theory and practice, put feature learning in both players
+- <del>To match theory and practice, put feature learning in both players</del>
 - Include gradient reversal layer
     - Seems like best option for now
     - <del>Step 1: vanilla reversal</del> Note: ADAM is using second derivative which is crap in adverserial setting so use momentum